 Who it’s for: Artists intending to create a show outside of Toronto Fringe’s main venues.
 Artists interested in bringing the Toronto Fringe to their community.
 Artists able to access their own venue and ensure accessibility for patrons with mobility needs.

 Application Deadline: Site-specific shows are accepted into the festival on a first come, first served basis.
-Applications will be accepted as of October 2, 2018 and will remain open until all slots are filled.
+Slots are now full for 2019.